WEI-TEMETNOSCE/tex-diary/README.md

 # Make the script executable (first time only)
 chmod +x diary

-# Create today's diary entry
+# Create today's diary entry.
 ./diary today

-# Create entry with a topic name (no quotes needed!)
+# This would create a latex diary posts/year/year-month-day.tex.
+You can start typing.

+# If you create more than one diary in the same day, you can create entry with an extra name, such as
 ./diary today machine-learning
+# this would create posts/year/year-month-day-[optionalname].tex.

 # View system status
 ./diary status

-# Compile all entries from current year (super simple!)
+# Compile all entries from current year into a single pdf with table of content.
 ./diary 2025

-# Compile entries with specific tags (no quotes needed!)
+# Compile entries with specific tags
 ./diary tags AI machine-learning

-# Create a blog with individual HTML posts (no quotes needed!)
+# Create a blog with all files with including the union of a number of tags.
 ./diary blog AI machine-learning

+or
+./diary blog 2025 # creating a blog with all posts in 2025
 ```

 ## 📁 Directory Structure